Vrishank510/SIH-Projects/Bored/ReadMe.md

-This is a website which helps you find something to do when youre bored
+This is a website which helps you find something to do when your bored

 https://github.com/Vrishank510/Im-Bored.git